ivvvan2261/node-typescript-koa-rest/README.md

 AVAILABLE ENDPOINTS DEMO [SWAGGER DOCS DEMO](https://node-typescript-koa-rest.herokuapp.com/swagger-html)

-When running the project locally with `watch-server`, being `.env` file config the very same as `.example.env` file, the swagger docs will be deployed at: `http:localhost:3000/swagger-html`, and the bearer token for authorization should be as follows:
+When running the project locally with `watch-server`, the swagger docs will be deployed at: `http:localhost:3000/swagger-html`, and the bearer token for authorization should be as follows:

 HEADER (LOCALHOST BASED ON DEFAULT SECRET KEY 'your-secret-whatever')
 ```